-In response to the COVID-19 pandemic, we have taken numerous precautions, some temporary and others still in place, to help mitigate the risk of transmission of the virus, including: initially reducing the number of our employees working on-site at our Alameda headquarters; maintaining enhanced safety and social distancing protocols for those employees who have returned to working on-site and initiating an onsite COVID-19 testing program; restricting non-essential business travel for our employees; and partially limiting the circumstances under which our field employees may engage in in-person promotional activities with healthcare professionals.
+In response to the COVID-19 pandemic, we have taken numerous precautions, some temporary and others still in place, to help mitigate the risk of transmission of the virus in the workplace, including: initially reducing the number of our employees working on-site at our Alameda headquarters; implementing a vaccination mandate and maintaining enhanced safety and social distancing protocols for those employees who have returned to working on-site, as well as initiating an on-site COVID-19 testing program; limiting certain non-essential business travel for our employees; and partially limiting the circumstances under which our field employees may engage in in-person promotional activities with healthcare professionals.
 Over a longer period, these measures could delay our research and development programs, reduce engagements with potential prescribers for our products, and impede our ability to execute on our long-term business plans.
-Further, extended periods of primarily remote work could impede the focused attention of management or reduce the productivity of teams that would otherwise be working closely together.
+Further, even though our Alameda-based workforce has largely returned to working on-site at our headquarters consistent with the policies in place prior to the COVID-19 pandemic, future periods of primarily remote work, if necessitated by the circumstances surrounding the COVID-19 pandemic, could impede the focused attention of management or reduce the productivity of teams that would otherwise be working closely together.